 TEN STRANGELY FAMILIAR CHARACTERS!

-10) GENERAL GLORY (IS NOT CAPTAIN AMERICA)
+10) GENERAL GLORY (WHO IS *TOTALLY* NOT CAPTAIN AMERICA)

 Hailing from the tail end of the “Bwah-Ha-Ha” Justice League in the early 1990s, the General was a pastiche of patriotic heroes in general, but Captain America in specific.
 A relic of a simpler time, he tried to keep the members of the League on the heroic straight and narrow during the dawn of the Darkest Age of comics, and while he didn’t succeed (and was himself darkened into a neck-snapping vigilante for all of one issue), his black-and-white morality and straightforward two-fisted can-do retro world-view were an interesting take in comics at a time when even Superman and Captain America were gritting their teeth in rage…

-9) MYSTERY INCORPORATED (IS NOT THE FF)
+9) MYSTERY INCORPORATED (WHO IS *TOTALLY* NOT THE FF)

 This one’s a no-brainer, another open and loving tribute, this time to the classic issues of Fantastic Four.
 As part of Alan Moore’s 1963 comics event/line, the M.I. team (Crystal Man, Neon Queen, Kid Dynamo and The Planet) were embroiled in a strange time-travel mystery (one whose conclusion has never seen print, thanks to Moore’s break with Image Comics.)
 No one is entirely sure what that break entailed or what broke the camel’s back, but it’s really a shame, as Mystery Incorporated (not to be confused with the Scooby-Doo gang) was a breath of fresh air, a classic Fantastic Four comic at a time when the regular book had little to nothing in common with that aesthetic.